denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 C. A cyclic dependency always involves exactly two modules.
 D. A cyclic dependency always involves at least two requires statements.
 E. An unnamed module can be involved in a cyclic dependency with an automatic module.

+**A cyclic dependency is when a module graph forms a circle.
+Option A is correct because the Java Platform Module System does not allow cyclic dependencies between modules.
+No such restriction exists for packages, making option B incorrect.
+A cyclic dependency can involve two or more modules that require each other, making option D correct, while option C is incorrect.
+Finally, option E is incorrect because ==unnamed modules cannot be referenced from an automatic module==.**

 ---